Skip to main content

 About Black Sea

-The Black Sea Biosphere Reserve is Ukraine's premier coastal protected area, encompassing approximately 89,129 hectares of shallow marine waters, sand islands, salt marshes, and coastal steppe along the northern Black Sea coast in Kherson Oblast.
-Established to protect critical habitats for migratory waterbirds and unique coastal ecosystems, it is one of the largest coastal reserves in Europe.
-The reserve includes the Tendra and Dzharylgach barrier islands, extensive saltwater lagoons, and adjacent mainland territories supporting diverse flora and fauna adapted to the dynamic coastal environment.
+The Black Sea Biosphere Reserve (Ukrainian: Chornomorskyi Biosfernyi Zapovidnyk) is Ukraine's premier coastal protected area, encompassing approximately 89,129 hectares of shallow marine waters, sand islands, salt marshes, and coastal steppe along the northern Black Sea coast in Kherson and Mykolaiv Oblasts.
+[1] Established in 1927 to protect critical habitats for migratory waterbirds and unique coastal ecosystems, it is one of the largest coastal reserves in Europe and received UNESCO Biosphere Reserve status in December 1984.
+[2] The reserve includes the Gulf of Tendra and Yahorlyk Bay, extensive saltwater lagoons, and adjacent mainland territories supporting diverse flora and fauna adapted to the dynamic coastal environment.
+The reserve has been severely affected by the ongoing armed conflict since 2022, with monitoring and management activities severely disrupted.

 Wildlife Ecosystems

-The reserve is internationally renowned for its bird populations, hosting over 320 species including the largest breeding colonies of sandwich terns, Mediterranean gulls, and slender-billed gulls in the Black Sea region.
-Tendra Island supports major nesting colonies of Dalmatian pelicans, cormorants, and various herons, while the shallow waters provide critical staging habitat for hundreds of thousands of migratory waterfowl.
-Marine mammals including bottlenose dolphins and harbor porpoises frequent the coastal waters, while the lagoons support commercially important fish populations.
+The reserve is internationally renowned for its bird populations, hosting over 304 species including major breeding colonies of Sandwich terns, Mediterranean gulls, and slender-billed gulls in the Black Sea region.
+[1] The Tendra Island area supports significant nesting colonies of pelicans, cormorants, and various herons, while the shallow waters provide critical staging habitat for hundreds of thousands of migratory waterfowl.
+Marine mammals including bottlenose dolphins and harbour porpoises frequent the coastal waters, while the lagoons support commercially important fish populations.

 Flora Ecosystems